westofengland-ca/weca_tdh_ckan/ckanext-weca-tdh/README.md

     python setup.py develop
     pip install -r dev-requirements.txt

 ## Tests
-Tests are run automatically on commit or PR via GitHub Actions.
+The unit tests are run automatically on commit or PR via GitHub Actions.

-To run the tests locally:
+To run the unit tests locally, connect to a running CKAN instance and run command:

     pytest --ckan-ini=test.ini

+To run the Cypress e2e tests, go to the `ckanext-weca-tdh` directory and run command:

+    npm run cypress-open

+## Styles
+The styling is a combination of CKAN, GDS and TDH styles.

+To build the stylesheets, go to the `ckanext-weca-tdh` directory and run command:

+    npm run sass

+For live changes, use:

+    npm run sass-dev

 ## CKAN commands